Skip to main content

 While sellers are not required to verify every detail on the certificates in most states, they must exercise a level of due diligence and good faith.
 Some of the information that must be present on the certificate includes the Tax ID number, address, name, date of purchase, position of the signer, and descriptions of the goods sold.
 Your company must make sure that the forms are filled out completely, signed, and dated and that they have a matching buyer name in your database.

 Exemption certificate management always requires the proper storage of certificates.
 Using a paper system could be rife with errors, meaning that sales tax audits will not come out in your favor.
 Often auditors only chose a selection of dates and purchases that they audit (referred to as sampling), but if a certificate is found that is not valid, they could apply the error across your entire audit period, potentially costing you a pretty penny.
-Dealing with an expert sales tax management firm like TaxConnex can help companies avoid problems in this regard.
+Dealing with an expert sales tax certification management firm like TaxConnex can help companies avoid problems in this regard.

 Navigating the Complex Sales Tax Landscape